lakras/twitter-engagement-tracker/README.md

 The script generates one row for every user you follow.
 After that, the script also generates one row for every user you _don't_ follow who has liked or retweeted one of your 200 most recent tweets, in case you'd like to check them out. :)

 Columns generated:
+- `user` username, if it is available
-- `user` username or user id with link to their twitter page
+- `link` username or user id with link to their twitter page
 - `followers` number users following user
 - `follows` number users that user is following
 - `location` user's location